tarwn/lessthandot-hugo/blogs/content/posts/2008-12-12-extracting-numbers-with-sql-server.md

 approximately 2.5 miles, but less than 3 2.5
 </span></pre>

-I wish we could count on our data being perfect, but we really can&#8217;t.
+I wish we could count on our data being perfect, but we really can't.
 The best we can do is to use the data we are given in a way that works.